 When it comes to gaming capture devices, AverMedia’s line-up has been at the top of the list.
-It’s been that way for quite some time and the company doesn’t have any plans to rest on their laurels.
+It’s been that way for quite some time, and the company doesn’t have any plans to rest on its laurels.
 Constantly bringing new products that benefit gamers and content creators alike.
 They’ve released yet another quality product with the Live Gamer MINI (GC311).
 It’s also the smallest capture device they’ve ever released.

 Name: AverMedia Live Gamer MINI (GC311) Manufacturer: AverMedia Price: $129.99 Availability: Available Now

 Right out of the box, the first thing you’ll notice is the size of the Live Gamer MINI.
 It’s not an exaggeration to say that this is the smallest game capture device I’ve ever seen.
 How AverMedia managed to get this much power into a smaller enclosure is a testament to the Live Gamer MINI.
 I still can’t get over how damned small it is.
 Look at this thing in my hand.

 Connecting the device is straight forward and couldn’t be easier.
 You plug in the micro USB (Yes, I said micro USB), connect the in port from your console or secondary PC while connecting the out port to your TV or another monitor.
 When the device is in use, the LED on the top will light up that it’s it.
 Once you’re done, you reverse the steps and then toss the Live Gamer MINI in the box or wherever else you store your electronics.